TandoorRecipes/recipes/docs/contribute.md

 ### Pre-Commit
 Some checks and scripts can be automatically run using [pre-commit](https://pre-commit.com/).

 The scripts are configured in the `pre-commit-config.yaml`.
-To setup the hooks on your development environment run `pre-commit install`.
+To setup the hooks on your development environment install pre commit using `pip install pre-commit` and run `pre-commit install` to setup the hooks.

 To manually test all hooks (and ignore if files have changed) use `pre-commit run --all-files`